tomko-lab/tomko-lab.github.io/content/posts/kamalcausalreview.md

 We review how fundamental properties of spatial phenomena (spatial dependency, spatial heterogeneity, and spatial effects) are addressed in geographical literature, with the aim to find common methodological threads.

-This need is impacting ecological research too, where a review with a similar focus has been recently published

 Yet, we find out that the methodological aparatus is still very nascent, and deserves a systeamtic treatment.
+This need is impacting ecological research too (no surprise, a lot of the phenomena there are spatial).
+A review with a similar focus has been recently (concurrently) published by [Reich et al.](https://onlinelibrary.wiley.com/doi/full/10.1111/insr.12452) -- read it, it is excellent.
 We have some work cut out for us!

 Reference ( a preprint will be published here soon too):